ursatile/css4eng/201-basic-css-selectors.md

 {% example proximity-rule.html iframe_style="height: 10em" %}

-Those rules both have one ID, one class, and one type, so they have the same specificity weighting - `1-1-1`, or 🐉🐅🪿
+Those rules both have one ID, one class, and one type, so they have the same specificity weighting: `1-1-2` (or 🐉🐅🪿🪿, if you prefer that notation), so the bottom rule wins.
+Change the order of the rules, and now the other rule takes precedence because last one wins.

+## Selectors, inline styles, and !important

+Inline styles --- `<p style="font-style: italic;">italics!</p>` --- will usually take precedence over any other rules which target that element.

+{% example inline-styles.html iframe_style="height: 10em" %}